New car tech frustrates owners at record rate, says J.D. Power

 Certainly adding to the frustration is new car shoppers continue to pay near record-high transaction prices for these feature-laden new cars.
 Of the nine categories of the 223-question survey answered by more than 93,000 respondents, the “features, controls, and displays” category recorded the largest increase in complaints, followed by the “infotainment” category.

 This is nothing new.
-The 2022 IQS found that dropped connections with Apple CarPlay was the number one problem.
-This year, one of the biggest increase in reported problems was with wireless smartphone charging.
+The 2022 IQS found that dropped connections with Apple CarPlay were the number one problem.
+This year, one of the biggest increases in reported problems was with wireless smartphone charging.
 This reflects the growing number of convenience features rolling out into new cars, and a missed opportunity for automakers, according to J.D.
 Power.

 “This is the area where manufacturers really have the opportunity to delight customers with this convenience, but instead are creating a problem for them,” Hanley said.

-This applies to driver-assist technology, which has become standard on more and more new cars and was included on 80% of respondents’ cars.
+This applies to driver-assist technology, which has become standard on more and more new cars and was included in 80% of respondents’ cars.
 The safety features include automatic emergency braking, active lane control, and blind-spot monitors.
-The first two safety systems were especially problematic, but that could be unfamiliarity with the systems and their corresponding alerts as much as the efficacy of them.
+The first two safety systems were especially problematic, but that could be unfamiliarity with the systems and their corresponding alerts as much as their efficacy of them.

 On the brighter side, more owners reported satisfaction with automaker apps, though electric vehicle owners, who are more reliant on the app for charging status, preconditioning, and other features not available with apps on internal-combustion cars, had more complaints than other users.